 St. Joe is a tiny town located in the state of Indiana.
 With a population of 419 people and just one neighborhood, St. Joe is the 421st largest community in Indiana.
-St. Joe has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in St. Joe was built prior to World War II, making it one of the older and more historic towns in the country.

 St. Joe real estate is some of the most expensive in Indiana, although St. Joe house values don't compare to the most expensive real estate in the U.S.

-St. Joe is a blue-collar town, with 51.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in St. Joe, you'll notice that it is more blue-collar than most other communities in America.
+51.96% of St. Joe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. Joe is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in St. Joe who work in sales jobs (8.38%), business and financial occupations (7.26%), and healthcare suport services (5.59%).

-Overall, St. Joe’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+St. Joe’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, St. Joe doesn't have a public transportation system that people use for their commute.